CONSTITUTION OF THE PRYTANEAN WOMEN’S HONOR SOCIETY

 The Secretary will maintain the Prytanean listserv, requirements spreadsheets, mass email system, meeting attendance records, and status requests.
 The Secretary will also maintain the roster.
 They will communicate with members at the beginning of the quarter regarding statuses and penalty hours.
 The majority of this position’s work is completed independently during the first month of the quarter.

-The Treasurer will be in charge of all funds of the Society.
-The President shares joint custody of off-campus accounts with the Treasurer.
-The Treasurer will collect and disburse funds in a manner approved by the Society and should be able to give the Society a complete and accurate account of funds in the local bank and campus agency account.
+The Financial Coordinator will be in charge of all funds of the Society.
+The President shares joint custody of off-campus accounts with the Financial Coordinator.
+The Financial Coordinator will collect and disperse funds in a manner approved by the Society and should be able to give the Society a complete and accurate account of funds in the local bank and campus agency account.
 They will apply for funding through Club Finance Council.
 Their duties will also include coordination with the Historian to execute Prytanean’s annual Dinner for Ten Strangers.
 They will create, organize and execute all fundraising activities for the Society.
 Tasks include, but are not limited to, contacting businesses, picking-up checks, and managing receipts.

 CLAUSE 6: Duties of the Historian